Hemmingsson/Quick-Preview/README.md

 Quickly evaluate tracks & mixtapes before you hit play.
+Choose the number of sample points, and their duration, in the preference menu.
-Listen to short samples by hovering any play button.
+Listen to the samples by hovering any play button.